Countly/countly-sdk-documentation/java/next.md

 <p>
   There might be some cases where you might want to use the native UI or a custom UI you have created.
 At those times you would want to request all the information related to that widget and then report the result manually.
+You can see more information about manual reporting from
+  <a href="https://support.count.ly/hc/en-us/articles/9290669873305-A-deeper-look-at-SDK-concepts#h_01HABT18WT0D08H8DR2BAD77T2" target="_blank" rel="noopener noreferrer">here</a>.
 </p>
 <div class="callout callout--info">
   <p>